-Payday loans are sometimes harder to repay than a traditional loan, because the lender didn't verify your ability to repay before lending you money.
-Payday lenders generally don't assess your debt-to-income ratio or take into account your other debts before granting you a loan.
-Payday loans come with exorbitant interest rates and fees that often make it very difficult to repay them.
-If you can't repay a payday loan, the account may be sent to a collection agency, damaging your credit.
+Payday loans are sometimes more difficult to pay back than a traditional loan, as the lender did not assess your ability to repay before giving you the money.
+Payday lenders usually do not evaluate your debt-to-income ratio or take into account your other debts before granting you a loan.